primus/primus/README.md

 The `spark.query` contains the query string you used to connect to server.
 It's parsed to an object.
 Please note that this is not available for all supported transformers, but it's proven to be to useful to not implement it because one silly transformer refuses to support it.
-Yes..
-I'm looking at you SockJS.
+Yes, I'm looking at you SockJS.

 #### spark.id